Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ljörn turned around to the shore, hoping he would find her there instead.
 And as he slowly walked there and reached the edge of the meadow, he saw the Völva.

-She was on the sand, gazing out into the ocean as if she was consulting Njörðr on the weather.
+There she was on the sand, gazing out into the ocean as if she was consulting the gods on the weather.
 She was in a dark dress and a deer pelt cloak.
 And the most shamanic thing about her, a crooked staff that she held with several beads and skulls hanging from the end.

 When Ljörn saw her, he hesitated.
 He thought he felt a bit of fear boil in his heart, but ignored it and approached her.
 As he neared her, he saw that the skulls on her staff were of ravens and owls, and the beads were all made of the richest ambers he had seen.